Working in the UK during and after your studies

 You cannot have a trading business if you are in the UK on a student visa.

-This is the information that the University currently have on pre-business activities.
+This is the information that the University currently has on pre-business activities.
 The UK’s immigration rules and guidance do not offer any more details.
-You should seek legal advice before you work on an app or a webpage, or carry out any activities not mentioned above, as this may harm your student visa.

 Visit the UK Council for International Student Affairs website for full information on working in the UK during your studies.